 Messaging apps surpassed social networks in 2015, with more people using the former than the latter since then.
 Currently, the 3 most popular global mobile messenger apps are Whatsapp, Facebook Messenger and WeChat.
-For this reason, the popularity of various messenger chatbots like Facebook Messenger and other messenger bots for businesses and marketing is continuously rising among marketers all over the world.
+For this reason, the popularity of various messenger chatbots like Facebook Messenger and other messenger bots for businesses and marketing is continuously rising all over the world.

-Chatbots can be implemented in various places.
-The most popular ways of using chatbots for companies are on their websites and apps, as well as in Facebook Messenger.
+Chatbots can be implemented in various ways and in various places.
+The most popular places that companies use chatbots are on their websites and/or apps, as well as in Facebook Messenger.

 What are the benefits of implementing chatbots in your strategy?

 - Automation — customers can get instant responses to their enquiries and messages, practically anytime, including the times when you’re closed, such as weekends and holidays

-- Saving time — chatbots can take over repetitive tasks and enable your team to focus on more ambitious and complex tasks.
+- Saving time — chatbots can take over repetitive tasks and enable your team to focus on more ambitious and complex engagements within your organisation.

 - Engagement — as chatbots interact with customers in a conversational way, such interactions can be far more engaging and improve customer experience, as well as contribute to brand recall and recognition

 - Proactive customer interaction — thanks to bots, you can interact with customers, even if they don’t contact your team.
 For example, you can ask them for feedback automatically.

-- Being up-to-date with the latest trends — while other brands are implementing chatbots to improve their customer support and marketing strategies, you shouldn’t fall behind your competitors and aim to be a pioneer within this topic.
+- Being up-to-date with the latest trends — other brands are implementing chatbots to improve their customer support and marketing strategies, you shouldn’t fall behind your competitors and aim to be a pioneer within this topic.

-- Delivering an omnichannel experience — by enabling contact via bots, you can offer a more convenient communication channel.
+- Delivering an omnichannel experience — by enabling contact via bots, you can offer a more convenient communication channel for your customers.

-As you can see, chatbots can influence your business in many ways, so take advantage of the technology to boost your brand’s performance now.
+As you can see, chatbots can influence your business in many ways, so you should definitely take advantage of the technology to boost your brand’s performance now.
 It’s very easy.

 What can you use a Facebook Messenger chatbot for?

-Implementing a bot in your social media strategy can spice up your interactions with customers and become a more effective communication channel, both for customer support and sales purposes.
-Check out in which cases you can use a Facebook Messenger Chatbot instead of, or alongside, other channels.
+Implementing a bot in your social media strategy can spice up your interactions with customers and become an even more effective communication channel, both for customer support and sales purposes.
+Check out in which cases you can use a Facebook Messenger Chatbot instead of, or alongside, other communication channels.

-Nowadays, with rising customer expectations, brands receive messages 24/7.
-Thanks to Facebook Messenger chatbot you can answer repetitive questions immediately without disturbing your agents.
+Nowadays, with rising customer expectations, brands receive messages practically 24/7.
+Thanks to the Facebook auto-reply bot, you can answer repetitive questions immediately without disturbing your agents’ time.
 It’s a win-win situation for both your team and your customers.
-By taking advantage of machine learning, you can even teach your bot how to solve more complex and challenging issues, like those associated with system errors, orders and more.
+By taking advantage of machine learning, you can even teach your Facebook Messenger chatbot how to solve more complex and challenging issues, like those associated with system errors, orders and more.

-When it comes to customer service and increasing customer satisfaction, you don’t have to wait for users to contact your brand.
-Let your customers know that they don’t have to hesitate to ask their questions and that your support is available via Facebook Messenger.
+When it comes to customer service and increasing customer satisfaction, you don’t have to wait for users to contact you through Facebook Messenger first.
+Let your customers know that they don’t have to hesitate to ask their questions and that your support is available via Facebook Messenger anytime they need it.
 A friendly welcome message in your Facebook Business chatbot can be a game-changer for customer-brand interactions.
 However, ensure that it’s not being too invasive or spammy.
 Keep it simple and warm.

-At the end of the day, every brand’s purpose of being active on social media is for increasing sales.
+At the end of the day, every brand’s purpose of being active on social media is to increase sales.
 Conversational commerce, by using rule-based or AI-driven chatbots, enables shopping via voice assistants or text bots.

 Shopping directly in the app